futuredapp/iOS-templates/README.md

 Basic templates that make working with the [CellKit](https://github.com/futuredapp/CellKit) easier.
 A table view cell template with model and XIB is available.

 #### FTAPIKit templates
 Basic templates that make working with the [FTAPIKit](https://github.com/futuredapp/FTAPIKit) easier.
-A API endpoint template is available.
+An API endpoint template is available.

 #### SwiftUI templates
 The template generates a new scene in SwiftUI.
 A scene consists of a View and a ViewState.